AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/anomaly.md

 ---
-title: Anomaly Detection Report guide
+title: Anomaly detection report guide
 description: Use the Reporting API to create an anomaly detection report.
 ---

-# Anomaly Detection Report
+# Anomaly detection API report

 This guide shows an example for detecting anomalous metric behavior over a specified date range.
 This type of report is helpful in setting up automated alert tools or dashboards to report the same information as the UI.
 When using this feature, anomalies are reported for values outside the upper or lower bound of the confidence bands.
 The building model and confidence bands are pre-defined in Analytics by calculated historical norms.
 You can use the requests and responses in this example to produce similar reports for the following purposes: